qgindi/LibreAutomate/Other/DocFX/_doc/editor/Program.md

 Right-click - context menu (end process etc).
 Middle-click - close.

 #### Find
-Find and replace text in the code editor.
-Find files and text in files.
+Find and replace text in the code editor or in multiple files.

 Right-click an edit field - context menu.
 Middle-click - clear text; if empty - recent.

 #### Found
-Results of "Find in text".
-Displays files and text lines containing the text.
-With links to found text instances and to replace all found in a file.
+Results of "Find in files" or "Find file".

 #### Output
 The program writes various info here.
 For example script compilation errors.
 Scripts use [print.it]() for it.